A Little Bit About the Band....

 Co-founders Anje West & Kym Ambrose met and fell in love in 1994, in Brisbane.
 Not much going on then

-Brazilian-music-wise, apart from the godfather of Brazilian music in Australia, Jaider de Oliveira, who'd previously been
+Brazilian-music-wise, apart from the godfather of Brazilian music in Australia, Jaider de Oliveira, who they met at the

 audience.
 In the beginning, there were precious few musicians playing this music anywhere in Australia,

-(and even fewer Australian musicians playing it!), and their commitment to bringing this music to general audiences
+(and even fewer Australian musicians playing it!), and their commitment to bringing this music to tune Australian ears

 has seen them heralded as pioneers of Brazilian music on home soil.

 Influenced primarily by Brazilian jazz and bossa nova, theirs is a seductive, elegant and lush sound, underpinned always